tekbasse/contact-support/README.md

 features
 --------

-Tickets can be assigned to multiple users.
+Tickets can be assigned to multiple admin users.

+Assignments can be modified by any admin.

 Tickets can be subscribed by multiple representatives of a customer.

+Subscribers can remove themselves from subscription.

+Subscriber admins can subscribe others in their organization.

 Subscribers can respond via email.

+Subscriber shows ticket status as open or closed.
+Admin shows ticket status as open,closed, or:
+1.   waiting for a specific admin to respond (ticket shows as high priority / highlighted for them).
+2.   waiting for other nonspecific admin action
+3.   raise priority during a scheduled time period (deactivate at end of period, or manually by anyone)

 No UI javascript is used, so technologies with limited UI can use it.

 Capable of handling secure threads.

-Tickets can be prioritized.
+Tickets can be prioritized (triaged).

 Uses Q-Forms, and subsequently benefits from its features.